-- 2.28 Where agreed locally, all current on-call arrangements may be protected for groups of employees for up to four years from the effective date of assimilation irrespective of whether they were nationally or locally agreed.
-This extended protection will apply to existing staff and new staff during the period of protection. - 2.29 On-call payments made under such arrangements should be excluded from the pre and post assimilation pay used in the calculation of any protected level of pay (see Section 46).
+- 2.26 By agreement between employers and staff, there may be local arrangements whereby the payment for hours worked during a given period of on-call is subject to a fixed minimum level, in place of separately recognising travel time. - 2.27 In addition, where employers and staff agree it is appropriate, the amount paid for work and travel time during periods of on-call may be decided on a prospective basis (for example, for a forward period of three months) based on the average work carried out during a prior reference period (for example, of three months).
+Where these arrangements are agreed, the actual work carried out during a given period would be monitored and, if the average amount assumed in the calculation of the payment is significantly different, the level of payment should be adjusted for the next period; there should be no retrospective adjustment to the amount paid in the previous period. - 2.28 Where agreed locally, all current on-call arrangements may be protected for groups of employees for up to four years from the effective date of assimilation, irrespective of whether they were nationally or locally agreed.
+This extended protection will apply to existing staff and new staff during the period of protection. - 2.29 On-call payments made under such arrangements should be excluded from the pre- and post-assimilation pay used in the calculation of any protected level of pay (see Section 46).